-The Group classifies its financial assets at fair value through profit or loss or as loans and receivables.
-The classification depends on the purposes for which the financial assets were acquired.
+The Group classifies its financial assets into one of the categories discussed below, depending on the purpose for which the financial asset was acquired.
 Management determines the classification of its financial assets at initial recognition.

 (i) Financial assets at fair value through profit or loss